raspberrypilearning/python-wild-hop-the-frog/en/step_7.md

 <h2 class="c-project-heading--explainer">Push off with power!</h2>

-Now let’s stretch the frog’s legs as it leaps.
+Now let’s stretch the frog’s legs as it jumps.
 We’ll change the **height** of the feet using the same `stretch` variable.

 Multiply the `stretch` by a number to exaggerate the leg movement.